usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  theaters still rely on single-channel headsets to meet their assistive listening device obligations and that the Department erred in assuming that most movie theaters would not need to buy additional devices in order to comply with these scoping requirements.

- <p>In consideration of the comments received and the
- Department's independent research, the Department has adjusted the required number of audio description devices to one device for every two auditoriums.
+In consideration of the comments received and the Department's independent research, the Department has adjusted the required number of audio description devices to one device for every two auditoriums.
 The Department believes that the available data supports its view that the revised